Turkey or Chicken Enchiladas Verdes

 For Turkey

-- Place turkey in a saucepan with the onion, garlic and salt.
+- Use leftover turkey or chicken, or place turkey in a saucepan with the onion, garlic, and salt.
 Cover with water.
-Bring to a boil over high heat, reduce the heat to medium, cover and simmer until cooked through, about 20 to 25 minutes.
+Bring to a boil over high heat, reduce the heat to medium, cover, and simmer until it is cooked through, about 20 to 25 minutes.2 Pound whole turkey breast, Salt, ¾ Teaspoon ground cumin, ¼ Teaspoon coriander seed

 - Let cool in water.
 Remove turkey from stock, reserve broth for another use.
 (Store in refrigerator up to three days or place in freezer bags and freeze.
 I measure broth and label bags with the number of cups it contains to use in the future.)